OpenSteamClient/OpenSteamClient/README.md

 # Features
 - 64-bit (but needs 32-bit only steamservice for some functionality)
-- Lightweight (around 70MB ram use)
+- Lightweight (around 70MB ram use, however this is very leaky currently)
 - No steamwebhelper requirement
 - All games supported (technically)
 - VAC supported (you can play, but you _might_ get banned.
 We're not responsible if you get banned.)